 The satisfaction of growing a tree from the seed is incomparable.
 Growing a peach tree is even more satisfying as the fruit is delicious and refreshing.
 But growing a tree for the pit is much time consuming than growing it from full-grown plants.
 There are some extra tools needed and much more effort as well.
 But the results are worth the effort.
 So, let’s jump into it without delay.

-Tools to be used
+Tools to be used to Complete the Process

 for the whole process, you will need some very specific tools.
 They are a nutcracker/hammer, airtight plastic bag, plant pot, Gardening trowel, garden fork, fence/cage, and watering can.
 With these, you need to add some personal protective gear as well, such as gardening gloves, boots and eye protection goggles.
 Safety gears are not optional because you can never be too careful.

 How to Grow A Peach Tree from A Pit?
-The process

 Before we get into the actual growing tree part, you need to keep some facts in mind.
 First of all, collecting the pit/seed from locally harvested peach is important because the Environment tolerance varies for different types of peach trees grown in different country climates.
 And it would be best if you always germinated several pits at the same time because you never know which pit will grow the perfect roots for the healthiest tree.
 So, let’s get into the process then.